 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Nagano Bank's score of 23 is lower than 69% of the industry.
+Nagano Bank's score of 34 is higher than 55% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Nagano Bank, headquartered in Japan, currently does not have specific carbon emissions data available for the most recent year.
 The bank is a current subsidiary of The Naganobank, Ltd., and its climate commitments and emissions data may be influenced by its parent organisation's initiatives.
 While there are no documented reduction targets or specific climate pledges from Nagano Bank, it is important to note that emissions data may be cascaded from related entities.
 For instance, emissions performance data may be inherited from The Hachijuni Bank, Ltd., which could provide insights into the bank's overall environmental impact.
 As of now, Nagano Bank has not publicly outlined any specific reduction initiatives or targets, indicating a potential area for development in their sustainability strategy.
 The absence of detailed emissions data and reduction commitments highlights the need for enhanced transparency and proactive climate action within the banking sector.